Altierre

 Series C in 2005

-Integrated Materials, Inc. is a silicon science and technology company based in Sunnyvale, California, specializing in the manufacture of polysilicon furnaceware products for integrated circuit manufacturers.
-Founded in 1998, the company produces a range of products including boats, injectors, liners, pedestals, ring boats, and shelf boats, all designed for use in high-temperature processes and low-pressure chemical vapor deposition (LPCVD) operations.
-As of 2010, Integrated Materials operates as a subsidiary of Ferrotec (USA) Corporation.
+Integrated Materials, Inc. is a silicon science and technology company specializing in the manufacture of polysilicon furnaceware products, primarily for integrated circuit manufacturers.
+Founded in 1998 and headquartered in Sunnyvale, California, the company provides a range of essential products, including boats, injectors, liners, pedestals, ring boats, and shelf boats.
+These products are integral to high-temperature processes, low-pressure chemical vapor deposition (LPCVD) processes, and thermal operations critical to the semiconductor industry.
+As of July 2010, Integrated Materials, Inc. operates as a subsidiary of Ferrotec (USA) Corporation.

-Ultriva, founded in 1999, specializes in cloud-based software solutions for manufacturing and supply chain management.
-The company addresses challenges such as demand volatility and unreliable suppliers, offering a suite of applications that enhance collaboration among manufacturers, customers, and suppliers.
-Ultriva’s solutions have been implemented in over 145 plants across 10 countries, facilitating transactions exceeding $1.5 billion and generating savings of over $300 million for its clients.
-Their diverse customer base includes notable manufacturers in various sectors, including industrial, automotive, healthcare, and aerospace.
-By optimizing material flows and streamlining operations, Ultriva aims to improve efficiency and effectiveness in supply chain processes.
+Ultriva, founded in 1999, specializes in providing cloud-based software solutions tailored for manufacturing and supply chain enterprises.
+The company addresses challenges such as demand volatility, unreliable suppliers, and forecast-based planning systems.
+Its suite of applications enables manufacturers to collaborate effectively with customers, plants, and suppliers, streamlining and optimizing material flows.
+Ultriva has successfully implemented its solutions across more than 145 plants in 10 countries, engaging over 5,000 suppliers.
+The company has facilitated transactions exceeding $1.5 billion, resulting in cost savings of over $300 million for its customers.
+Its clientele includes notable manufacturers from various sectors, including industrial, automotive, healthcare, and aerospace.

 Aperto Networks